monarch-initiative/dipper/README.md

    ctd,genereviews,eom,coriell,clinvar,monochrom,kegg,animalqtldb,
    ensembl,hgnc,orphanet,omia,flybase,mmrrc,wormbase,mpd,gwascatalog,go
    ```

+* Each source also has a corresponding **concept map** diagram that documents modeling patterns implemented in SciGraph, via Dipper-mediated transformation into Monarch's common target model.
+These are stored in the ingest-artifacts repo at https://github.com/monarch-initiative/ingest-artifacts/tree/master/sources.

 * Don't see a parser you want?
 Feel free to request a new one, or you could contribute a Source parser to our suite!
 Please see our [best-practices documentation](sources/README.md) for details on writing new Source parsers
 using Dipper code, and make a Pull request.

 ## License (Under consideration)